FreshWater Watch in the UK

 WaterBlitz events

-We organise local, national and international WaterBlitz events, encouraging members of the public to take water samples over one weekend.
+We organise local, national and international WaterBlitz events, encouraging everyone to take water samples locally over one weekend.
 Keep an eye out for upcoming events.

 Support FreshWater Watch